 1. Find the Water Source

 Before you can start drying anything out, you need to cut off the source.
 Look for leaking, burst pipes, weak spots in your roof, and repair the damage as much as you can before starting cleanup.
-After all, you won’t be able to do much to limit water damage while water is still rushing in.
+After all, you won’t be able to do much to limit the hardwood floor water damage while water is still rushing in.

 2. Remove Wet Objects And Dry Floors

 Next, you need to move any and all wet objects to a safe place to dry out.
 Not only will this help save items such as furniture and rugs, it’ll limit the amount of water that saturates your floors.
 If left unattended, a soaked rug could cause potentially irreparable damage to your wood floors.